 Swimming should be a year-long sport.
 Duly noted.
 But do you know how difficult it is to motivate yourself to ride in the dark and rain at 6:30am on a January morning to go swim laps?
 Not in the cards.
 Nope.

 That might explain why I only got a couple of months of half-decent mileage before each of my last two races.
-Finally realizing that is just not acceptable, I started swimming earlier in the year.
+Finally accepting that is just not acceptable, I started swimming earlier in the year.
 Not in January, but March.
 Judge all you want—looking at you, Monty!—you’ll be right, too.
 But that was that.

 There’s what you need, and there’s what you do.
 Those are often two completely different things.
 For instance, I need to swim more, but I do other things.
 Still, 2025 was a better mix than previous years.